Mercuric gilding a cannon barrel.

 Mercuric gilding is a process that has been around for hundreds of year.
-It involves the dissolving of pure gold in liquid mercury to form an amalgam.
+It involves the dissolving of pure gold or silver in liquid mercury to form an amalgam.
 The object to be gilded is coated with the amalgam until it is a nice uniform silver colour.
 Heat is then applied until the mercury has evaporated leaving behind a pure gold coating.

 Mercuric gilding is a simple process but is very dangerous to your health as mercury is extremely poisonous so care is needed both when doing the vaporizing of the mercury and when handling the equipment after you complete the gilding process.

 Firstly the gold you use needs to be fine gold and nothing else.
 The gold needs to be divided into tiny pieces by rolling and cutting or filling with a new clean file.
 The gold is then placed in a bowl and covered with mercury 1g fine or pure gold to 8 g mercury.
 You can do this under water if you like as mercury vapor is poisonous.
 The gold can be ground in a mortar and pestle until it is finely dissolved in the mercury or you can heat the mixture until you see that the volume has started to decrease significantly.
 Stirring helps during the heating and you may need to replace the missing mercury.
 Once you feel that the gold pieces are dissolved pure the amalgam into a bucket of cold water.
 This freezes the gold in a suspended inter metallic crystal phase.
 If too much mercury has evaporated the amalgam will be hard and can break easily.
 Add a little more mercury to the mix.

 Remember the mercury has turned to steam and will condense again in the air as tiny droplets that are easily breathed in with serious heath repercussions.
 A chemical mask must be worn or a fume box used.
 Probably better not to try this at home.